REpresentative Deputy Lieutenant for the borough of Bexley

 Mr David Easton JP DL

 David was born in SE London and has worked in the capital throughout his entire career.
-He served as a uniformed officer for 26 years, across all parts of London, in the London Fire Brigade, attending many of the major incidents that occurred in the capital during that period.
-Since 2000, David has worked for the London Borough of Bexley, and currently has responsibility for a number of departments, including the organisation and management of election events, the delivery of the Registrar’s service and the promotion of the Mayoralty and work of local Councillors.
-David is passionate about the role of the Mayoralty in local areas and is keen to further young people’s knowledge and understanding of this historical aspect London’s heritage.
-He has served as a Magistrate on the SE London Bench for over 10 years.
-David and his wife, Janet, have four children and four grandchildren.
+He served as a uniformed officer for 27 years, across all parts of London, in the London Fire Brigade, attending many of the major incidents that occurred in the capital during that period.
+Since 2000, David has worked for the London Borough of Bexley, and currently has responsibility for a number of departments, including the organisation and management of election events and the promotion of the Mayoralty and work of local Councillors.
+David is passionate about the role of the Civic and Ceremonial Mayoralty in local areas and is keen to further young people’s knowledge and understanding of this historical aspect of London’s heritage.
+He has served as a Magistrate on the SE London Bench since April 2006 and over recent years, as a Presiding Justice on that Bench.
+David and his wife, Janet, have four children and eight grandchildren.